zacharypfiz/building-hipaa-compliant/01 Introduction to HIPAA Compliance.md

-* **Consumer Health Apps**: Manage health information for personal use and do not share data with covered entities or business associates, such as fitness trackers and diet apps that store data locally or in the cloud.
+* **Consumer Health Apps**: These are apps that manage health information for personal use and do not share data with covered entities or business associates, such as fitness trackers and diet apps that store data locally or in the cloud.
 They are not required to implement all HIPAA safeguards but must still protect consumer health information under other laws like the FTC Act.
 Failure to protect data adequately can lead to legal action.

 ### Importance of Compliance in Healthcare Technology